AdobeDocs/release-notes.de-DE/contact-and-legal.md

 [Nutzungsbedingungen](https://www.adobe.com/go/marketingcloud_terms_of_use) | [Datenschutzcenter](https://www.adobe.com/de/privacy/policy.html)

 Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
-A trademark symbol (®, ™, etc.) denotes an Adobe trademark.
+Ein Markensymbol (®, ™ usw.) bezeichnet eine Adobe-Marke.

 All third-party trademarks are the property of their respective owners.
 Updated Information/Additional Third-Party Code Information available at [https://www.adobe.com/go/thirdparty](https://www.adobe.com/de/products/eula/third_party/).